 A unique opportunity to participate in a true fishing expedition

-In late July of 2020, a small group of anglers will set sail in the remote waters of west Papua aiming for a secluded atoll that we’ve named Napoleon City!
-Our mission: scout the fishing grounds at one of the most remote and pristine atolls one can find on the map.
-Once there, our mission is to locate, hook, and land Giant Trevally, Napoleon Wrasse, and many other species.
-This will be the third phase of our scouting project to this amazing place and we are now beginning to see patterns and locating hot spots for both the fly fishing and spin fishing.
+In late July of 2021, a small group of anglers will set sail in the remote waters of west Papua aiming for a secluded atoll that we’ve named Napoleon City!
+The mission at hand is to locate, hook, and land Giant Trevally, Napoleon Wrasse, Green Humphead Parrotfish, Triggerfish, and many other species.
+This particular trip will be the third phase of our scouting project to this amazing atoll.

-This adventure will cover open sea crossings onboard a luxurious Indonesian style ship called a Pinisi, interactions with isolated Islanders who have blessed us with their permission to visit their islands and fish in their waters, fishing for GT, Napoleon Wrasse, big Bumpies, and Triggers, lengthy evening beer sessions, and plenty of storytelling.
-All in picture perfect, tropical surroundings.
+The adventure will cover open sea crossings onboard a luxurious Indonesian style ship called a Pinisi, fly and/or spin fishing for GT, Napoleon Wrasse, big Bumpies and Triggers, lengthy evening beer sessions, and plenty of storytelling.
+All in dreamy, picture-perfect tropical surroundings.

 Although this is a true fishing expedition and dream trip for any angler looking beyond the existing destinations being promoted around the world, this expedition is so much more than just a fishing trip.
 This is exploring in its purest form, in waters infested by fierce, aggressive Giant Trevally and other species still clueless that such a thing as an angler even exists.
-This is a journey back in time where we will experience traditional west papuan traditions, dancing, and much more.
-This is a place and an experience where every participant of the expedition will leave a piece of their soul but take with them memories to last a lifetime.
+This is a journey back in time where we will experience traditional west papuan traditions, dancing, and much much more.
+This is a place and experience that will stay in the heart and soul of every participant.
+That much we can promise you.

 We will also cover sand and stone bottom flats looking for tailing Triggerfish, Bonefish, Permit, and more.
 For the ambitious angler there are huge schools of Green Humphead Parrotfish cruising along the reef edges.
 So far our attempts to hook one of these beasts have been fruitless but we have no plans of giving up.